 12. The Hobbit House in the Cotswolds

-An abandoned place that needs a little TLC and a lot of indoor plumbing, this stone house is as lovely as it is dangerous.
-It might not be a dead-ringer for a hobbit home, but it does evoke the same sense of mystery as the Barrow Downs.
+While it may not be a home, it does evoke the same sense of mystery as the Barrow-downs.
 Just don’t expect Tom Bombadil to show up!

 13. Icelandic Turf Houses